sgmurphy/wordpress-plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.24.9 =
+* verified compatibility with Wordpress version 6.6.1
+* limited the number of whitelisted extensions to those having an associated MIME type, in order to avoid XSS attacks
+* added MIME type validation of uploaded files
+* added advanced variable WFU_MIMETYPE_VAL_EXCEPTIONS that enables exceptions when validating the MIME type of uploaded files
+* added scanning of textual uploaded file contents for detecting PHP and Javascript tags
+* added scanning of textual uploaded file contents for heuristic analysis and detection of suspicious content
+* added advanced variable WFU_FILESCAN_BUFFERSIZE that defines the size of the chunk when reading file contents sequencially
+* added advanced variable WFU_FILESCAN_OVERLAPSIZE that defines the size of the overlapping of the chunks when reading file contents sequencially
+* added advanced variable WFU_FILESCAN_SECURITY_LEVEL that defines the security level when scanning uploaded files

 = 4.24.8 =
 * verified compatibility with Wordpress version 6.5.5